Risk Premium Definition

 Types of Risk Premium

-There are a few categories of risk premiums.
+There are a few categories of risk premiums that describe various types of risk.

-This is the premium that investors request in exchange for being given a security that is illiquid – that is, it can’t be easily converted into cash at its market value.
+This is the premium that investors request in exchange for being given a security that is illiquid – that is, it can’t be easily converted into cash at its market value [see: liquid stocks].

-This is the excess return that an investor can hope to get from investing in the stock market over low-risk options like government treasury bonds.
+This is the excess return that an investor can hope to get from investing in a given stock over low-risk options like government treasury bonds.
 It can only be estimated, since no one can entirely predict exactly how well a stock will fare.
+For example, beta risk.

 Calculating Risk Premium